kismetwireless/kismet-web-docs/content/en/docs/readme/tuning/tuning.md

 Some drivers and kernels seem especially impacted when first setting a very large number of interfaces to monitor mode; this can lead to timeouts or even kernel crashes on some drivers.

-More modern changes in Kismet mitigates the need for tuning these options *most* of the time, but they remain in case specific situations require them:
+More modern changes in Kismet mitigate the need for tuning these options *most* of the time, but they remain in case specific situations require them:

 {{<configopt source_stagger_threshold number>}}
 This determines when Kismet will start staggering local source bring-up - if you have more than this number of sources defined, Kismet will slow down the startup process.